 Aloha everyone!
 Thought we'd share our recent experience with the Cyber Knife Treatment my husband had from Johns Hopkins.
 Just a little background, after getting an MRI for his severe migraines, they bumped into his AVM and was diagnosed back in October 21, 2014.
-His AVM is 1.1 x 0.7 cm.
+His AVM is 1.1 x 0.7 cm in his right parietal lobe.
 After going back and forth between brain surgery vs. radiosurgery, my husband opted for the radiosurgery as it is less invasive, less painful and less recovery time, especially that we're about to have our first baby in 3 months.
 For the newly diagnosed patients, I know how hard it is to decide especially if your neurosurgeon and 2nd opinions were not as helpful as you would think they would.
-For our case, we were told by several doctors from different hospitals that either brain surgery or radiosurgery are the recommendations for treatment and the ultimate decision is my husbands.
+For our case, we were told by several doctors that either brain surgery or radiosurgery are the recommendations for treatment and the ultimate decision is my husbands.
 Everything is on a case by case basis, and I would recommend jotting down all the pros and cons from financial aspect to severity of AVM before deciding, unless of course your doctor decides for you.